iliazhmarevcg/test_migration_sl/README.md

 # test_migration_sl
-This repo will contain a code written in c++
+This repo will contain a code written in C++17 with OOP